-On May 23, 2023, we received a written notification (the "Notice Letter") from Nasdaq indicating that we were not in compliance with Nasdaq Listing Rule 5250(c)(1), as a result of our failure to file this Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 2023 (this "Form 10-Q") with the Securities and Exchange Commission (the "Commission").
+On May 23, 2023, we received a written notification (the "Notice Letter") from Nasdaq indicating that we were not in compliance with Nasdaq Listing Rule 5250(c)(1), as a result of our failure to file the Quarterly Report on Form 10-Q for the fiscal quarter ended March 31, 2023 (the "Form 10-Q for Q1") with the Securities and Exchange Commission (the "Commission").
 The Notice Letter stated that, under Nasdaq Listing Rules, we have 60 calendar days from the date of the Notice Letter to submit a plan to regain compliance and if Nasdaq accepts our plan, Nasdaq can grant an exception of up to 180 calendar days from the due date of this Form 10-Q, or until November 20, 2023, to regain compliance.
-We have filed this Form 10-Q to cure our filing deficiency and regain compliance with the Nasdaq Listing Rules.
+We filed the Form 10-Q for Q1 on May 25, 2023 to cure our filing deficiency and regain compliance with the Nasdaq Listing Rules.
 See "Part II.
 Item 5.
 Other Information" of this Quarterly Report on Form 10-Q for more information.